 It is like a different version of a less spicy Biryani, except for its texture and the feeling you get while you chew it in your mouth.

-After migrating to India, people of Nongriat originally lived on the other side of the valley in a village named “Thied Dieng”.
+After migrating to India, Nongriat Khasi people originally lived on the other side of the valley in a village named “Thied Dieng”.
 This was around 200 to 250 years ago.
 But in a strafing battle ensued between “Mawphu” and “Thied Dieng”, the latter lost and fled to the present valley.

 Originally Khasi people were nomads, who hailed from Cambodia and Northern Thailand – moving to Myanmar and then to North East India.
 Some ended in the present state of Meghalaya whereas others moved to Bangladesh.
 These people have their indigenous religion, traditions, and culture.

-Nongriat is a thick tropical rainforest.
+Eastern Khasi hills is a thick tropical rainforest.
 Most of the land here is owned by local villagers, whereas some of it is owned by the whole community – among which some parts are “Sacred Grooves”.

 Forest is the source of livelihood to the people – apart from its tourism – which, indirectly again relies on the forest.
 The main products are Bay leaf, Wild Black Pepper and broomsticks – during harvesting season (between October and April).

 Almost all of the Khasi villages and community areas sit on top of a great plateau which provides comfortably cool weather, and below them are the plains of Bangladesh.
-The temperature of Bangladesh and land conditions makes border areas of Bangladesh a perfect place to cultivate many vegetable and fruits including oranges and import them into India.
+The temperature of Bangladesh and land conditions makes border areas of Bangladesh a perfect place to cultivate many vegetables and fruits including oranges and import them into India.

-If getting lost is your thing, I’d most certainly recommend you to visit Nongriat.
+If getting lost is your thing, I would most certainly recommend you to visit Nongriat.
 It is one of those rare places where natural beauty and the local people work together to ensure that your appetite for nature is completely satiated with them.